Monday, October 7, 2024

 3.3 Ab Initio Design and Development Phase (§2.2, Subpart A, IMTAR 21)

-DDPMAS & IMTAR allows any one of the following two routes of certification
+IMAP 2023 and IMTAR–21 allow any one of the following two routes of certification,

-a) Concurrent design and certification or Certification, and
+a) Concurrent Design & Development and Certification, and

-b) Certification process commencing after completion of all design activities.
+b) Certification process commencing after the completion of all design activities.

-In case (b), CEMILAC may stipulate additional tests or seek repetition of tests or analyses (duly justified) to accord clearance/certification.
-In this report, we will discuss the concurrent certification route only.
+In case (b), CEMILAC may stipulate additional tests or seek repetition of tests or analysis (duly justified) to accord clearance/certification.
+In this paper, we will discuss the concurrent certification route only.

-A schematic block diagram of the Design and Development phase is shown in Figure 4 below.
+A schematic of the Design and Development phase is shown in Figure 4.

 Based on the QR released, the Main Contractor prepares the Air System Requirement/ Technical Specifications which captures the requirements at the Air System/airborne store and their system/subsystems as well as the interface issues.

-The Type Certification Basis (TCB) along with the Acceptable Means of Compliance (AMC) and the Airworthiness Certification Plan (ACP) are prepared by the Main Contractor in consultation with CEMILAC.
+The Type Certification Basis (TCB) along with the Acceptable Means of Compliance (AMC) and the Airworthiness Certification Plan (ACP) is prepared by the Main Contractor in consultation with CEMILAC.

-The main Contractor shall ensure that the Air System is designed to an applicable Airworthiness Certification Criteria (ACC) like Mil/FAR/Def Stan/NATO STANAG 3671 etc. The Airworthiness Certification Criteria can be either specified by the User Services or mutually agreed upon between the development agency and the User Services.
+The main Contractor shall ensure that the Air System is designed to an applicable Airworthiness Certification Criteria (ACC) like Mil/FAR/Def Stan/NATO Stanag 4671 etc. The Airworthiness Certification Criteria can either be specified by the User Services or mutually agreed amongst User Services.

-The Main Contractor shall prepare a D&D Quality Assurance Plan (QAP) bringing out the stage of development, QA roles, and delegation related to the development of the Air System along with the involvement of TAA and other stakeholders at various stages.
+The Main Contractor shall prepare a D&D Quality Assurance Plan (QAP) bringing out the stages of development, QA roles, and delegation related to the development of the Air System along with the involvement of TAA and other stakeholders at various stages.
 This plan shall be approved by DGAQA.
-DGAQA may delegate QA activities for non-critical systems/sub-systems/LRUs to the Quality Assurance department of the Main Contractor
+DGAQA may delegate QA activities for non-critical systems/sub-systems/LRUs to the Quality Assurance department of the Main Contractor.

 4) Design & Development phase

 Airworthiness certification during Design Development involves two phases viz., a) the Design analysis and Evaluation phase and b) the Testing phase, which includes Ground and Flight testing.
 Design Evaluation involves evaluating the adequacy of the design to meet the design intents, performance, and Safety requirements.
-This phase may include analysis and simulation.
+These phases may include analysis and simulation.
 The testing validates the design for nominal and failure cases.

 a) The design evaluation phase has three major activities –